Candidates vow to bring more attention to District 3

 Volk, the owner of two downtown restaurants, said: “District 3 I view as the future of the city of Portland, the future where sustainable growth can happen and where there needs to be more attention paid.”

-“A district councilor’s role is to be the squeaky wheel on behalf of the district,” Suslovic, who served as an at-large councilor from 2006 to 2009 and the District 3 councilor from 2010-2016, said.
+“A district councilor’s role is to be the squeaky wheel on behalf of the district,” said Suslovic, who served as an at-large councilor from 2006 to 2009 and the District 3 councilor from 2010-2016.

 Graham, a resident of the district for 41 years, wants better road maintenance, better sidewalks and more attention paid to the basic services.